Even today, in 2020, many of the most famous saxophone players in jazz are the legends who pioneered the development of the style.

 McCaslin moved to New York in the early 1990s and replaced Michael Brecker, one of his saxophone idols, in the fusion band Steps Ahead.

-He then developed a reputation for his work in complex contemporary jazz, recording as a bandleader and as a sideman with the likes of David Binney, Danilo Perez and Dave Douglas.
+He then developed a reputation for his work in complex contemporary jazz, recording as a bandleader and as a sideman with the likes of alto saxophonist David Binney, pianist Danilo Perez and trumpeter Dave Douglas.
 He is also a long standing member of Maria Schneider’s Jazz Orchestra.

 He found a wider audience when he was asked to play on David Bowie’s final album Blackstar in 2016, after the singer heard McCaslin’s band at the 55 Bar in New York.